tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/sim.md

 transmit-apdu-logical-channel [slot_id][session_id][pdu][len]
 ```

-- lot_id: Specifies the slot to query, currently only supports `0`.
+- slot_id: Specifies the slot to query, currently only supports `0`.
 - session_id: The session identifier of the logical channel.
 - pdu: The APDU data content to send.
 - len: The byte length of the APDU data.